Scams can be defined as schemes that aim to con you out of your money, mainly by post, phone or email.

 You can now choose to stop email, telephone, addressed post, and/or text messages from a selected charity online or by calling 0300 303 3517.

 You can also submit an FPS request on behalf of a relative or someone you care for.
 You will be asked to confirm that you have authority to act on behalf of the individual concerned and details of your relationship with the person you are acting on behalf of.

 Once the FPS request has been made, the charity or charities selected will be informed of their obligation to remove your personal details from their communications databases within 28 days.
 Personal information will be needed ,to submit an FPS request so that charities are able to identify individuals on their database.
 This personal information will be sent securely to the named charity and will only be used by them for the purposes of matching you against their database.

-Further information and FAQs about the service can be found on the Fundraising Preference Service website.
+Further information can be found on the Fundraising Preference Service website.